static-frame/static-frame/doc/source/articles/guard.rst

 Just like a dictionary, a DataFrame is a complex data structure composed of many component types: the index labels, column labels, and the column values are all distinct types.

 A challenge of generically specifying a DataFrame is that a DataFrame has a variable number of columns, where each column might be a different type.
-The Python ``TypeVarTuple`` variadic generic specifier (see PEP 646), first released in Python 3.11, permits defining a variable number of column type variables.
+The Python ``TypeVarTuple`` variadic generic specifier (see `PEP 646 <https://peps.python.org/pep-0646>`_), first released in Python 3.11, permits defining a variable number of column type variables.

 With StaticFrame 2.0, ``Frame``, ``Series``, ``Index`` and related containers become generic.
 Support for variable column type definitions is provided by ``TypeVarTuple``, back-ported with the implementation in ``typing-extensions`` for compatibility down to Python 3.9.